 - Whisk together the egg and whole milk until combined.

 - In a stand mixer with the dough hook attachment (or bowl), stir together the bread flour, yeast, milk powder, sugar, and salt.
 Pour the egg and milk liquid and move the medium level (or level 5 on my Kitchen Aid).
+Add the tangzhong.
 Continue to mix for about 2 minutes or until the dough forms into a ball.

 - Add butter into the stand mixer and continue to mix at the medium level for 5 to 7 minutes.
 The dough should fully incorporate the butter and become smooth and elastic.